St James & St Christopher

 First Aid and Accidents:

-Each group should have at least one adult present who has attended a basic course on first aid.
+should have at least one adult present who has attended a basic course on first aid.
 There shouldbe a properly stocked first aid kit accessible to each group.
-In the event of an accident, an incident and accident report form should
+In the event of an accident, an incident and accident report form should be completed.

 - Treat the matter seriously and keep an open mind